 - Add the sour cream, lemon juice, lemon zest.
 Mix to incorporate.

-- Add the flour and salt, mix with a wooden spoon or a sturdy spatula until all the flour is mixed into the liquid.
+- Add the rest of the sugar, flour and salt, mix with a wooden spoon or a sturdy spatula until all the flour is mixed into the liquid.
 It might be easier to mix the dough by hand at this point.

 - Spread the dough over the bottom of Instant Pot.
 Close the lid on your Instant Pot, press the Yogurt function and change the timing for 1 hour.